Trevor Ward (racing driver)

-Trevor Ward (birth date unknown) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 12 for Nelson Motorsports.
+Trevor Dalton Ward (born October 2, 1997) is an American professional stock car racing driver.
+He last competed in the zMAX CARS Tour, driving the No. 12 for Nelson Motorsports.
 He is longtime competitor in the series, having made his debut in 2017 and having earned eight top-ten finishes with a best points finish of twelfth in 2019.
-He is the son of fellow racing driver Dean Ward, who has previously competed in the NASCAR Whelen Southern Modified Tour and the SMART Modified Tour.
+He is the brother of fellow racing driver Dylan Ward who also competes in Late Model racing, and the son of Dean Ward, who has previously competed in the NASCAR Whelen Southern Modified Tour and the SMART Modified Tour.

 Ward is a former champion of the Virginia Late Model Triple Crown, having won the title in 2023 by virtue of his win in the ValleyStar Credit Union 300.

+Before the 2026 season, Ward competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the teams No. 14 truck.

 Ward has also competed in the Rodney Cook Classic at Ace Speedway, where he won in 2023, the NASCAR Weekly Series, the Mid-Atlantic Limited Late Model Series, and the 602 Super Limited Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)